idr4n/nvim-lua/README.md

     - Open Vim-Fugitive: `<space>gi`
     - Stage hunk or selection in current buffer: `<space>hs`, or `<space>hS` to stage all changes in the current buffer.
 Check other mappings under `<space>h`.

 **Note**: although the system clipboard is enabled, motion mappings such as `d`, `c`, `x`, etc., do not copy to the clipboard (ala easy-clip plugin).
 That is, if you select something and use `d`, that text is deleted and sent to the 'black hole register'.
-If you want to delete while yanking text to paste it somewhere else, use `m` instead (use `gm` instead for adding a mark).
+If you want to delete some text to paste it somewhere else, use `m` instead (use `gm` for adding a mark).
 Take a look at the "Replace the easy-clip plugin" section in `lua/config/mappings.lua`.

 </details>

-## Nice commands
+## Other nice commands

 - `:TrimTrailingWhitespace<cr>` in both current line (normal mode) or selection (visual mode)
 - `:ShuffleLines<cr>` with selection
 - `:ShuffleParagraphs<cr>` with selection (the last paragraph should be followed by an empty line)
+- `:CopyNoBullets<cr>` with selection, to copy a markdown list but each line without '-'